GaganBehrh/Workout_Website/README.md

 #### CSS
 No errors were found when passing through the official (Jigsaw) validator
 #### HTML
-There were no errors when using official W3C validator but there were some warnings regarding the use of headers for which I have used divs instead
+There were no errors when using official W3C validator but there were some warnings regarding the use of headers

 #### Manual Testing:
 Accessibilty test results were found to be 93%.